 RELEASE 1: Spring 2021 CARM Client Portal, basic functions

 Release 1 of the CBSA Assessment and Revenue Management (CARM) initiative took place on May 25, 2021.
 With this Release, CBSA introduced the CARM Client Portal and its basic functionalities.

 Registration to the Portal opened on May 25, 2021 for all importers, customs brokers and trade consultants.

 Key functions of the CARM Client Portal:

 - Ability to set up pre-authorized debit (PAD), in addition to credit card or financial institutions, to pay account.

-- Statement of Account, Daily Notices and basic client transaction information will be available on the CARM Client Portal.
+- Statement of Account, Daily Notices and basic client transaction information are available on the CARM Client Portal.

 - Ability to delegate access to business account to individuals and/or legal entities.
-In release 1, delegation by importer is limited to customs broker and trade consultants.
+In Release 1, delegation by importer is limited to customs brokers and trade consultants.

 New onboarding process to gain access to the CARM Client Portal:

 - To access the portal, importers will use GCKey or Sign-on Partner to create a user account and link to a business account.